 In addition, in accordance with the Frequency Bands Law, in Luxembourg or on board a ship, boat, aircraft or any other medium subject to Luxembourg law, frequency bands may not be used without the prior authorisation of the Minister in charge of the management of frequency bands, who allocates frequency bands according to an allotment and frequency band allocation plan.
 The assignment of frequency bands is recorded in a public ledger called the frequencies register, which provides information on the obligations associated with frequency bands.
 Access to this register may be limited at the discretion of the Minister in charge of frequency bands.

-The frequency allocation procedure is carried out according to objective criteria, and in a transparent manner in accordance with the frequency bands allocation plan and the Radio Regulations of the International Telecommunications Union.
-Where several undertakings apply for authorisation to use the same frequency or frequencies exclusively, the relevant licences shall be granted by the Minister through a public call for applications to the highest bidder, either by competitive or comparative selection.
-This also applies to satellite spectrum.
+The frequency allocation procedure is carried out according to objective criteria, and in a transparent manner in accordance with the national frequency allocation plan and the Radio Regulations of the International Telecommunication Union.
+Where several undertakings apply for authorisation to use the same frequency or frequencies exclusively, the relevant licences shall be granted by the Minister in charge of frequency bands through a public call for applications to the highest bidder, by either competitive or comparative selection.
+The same process applies to satellite spectrum licence applications.

 In the context of the growing interest in the exploration and use of outer-space resources, Luxembourg has decided to reinforce its position as a European hub for space exploration activities and to offer a legal and regulatory framework to authorise, support and monitor space exploration missions and activities.